Loureedia

 Loureedia is a genus of velvet spiders that was first described by J. A. Miller in 2012.
-As of July 2020, it contained four species: L. annulipes, L. colleni, L. lucasi and L. phoenixi.
 This genus of velvet spiders that live underground are named after Lou Reed, songwriter, guitarist and singer for the Velvet Underground.
 In 2020, researchers discovered the fourth species, L. phoenixi, in Iran; it is named after Joaquin Phoenix.

 L. annulipes was formerly considered a member of Eresus.